YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 **Key Ring on Disk**

-In the reference implementation, a password protected key ring on disk contains the private key of the asymmetric cipher.
+In the reference implementation, a password-protected key ring on disk contains the private key of the asymmetric cipher.
 A password is required to access the key ring on disk and obtain the private key.
 Password acquisition happens in one of three ways:

 1. When the environment variable $ydb_passwd is not set, before a YottaDB MUMPS process needs to open an encrypted database file, the application calls a program such as GETPASS.m to prompt for and obtain a password for the key ring on disk.
 2. When the environment variable $ydb_passwd is set to the null string, at process startup, YottaDB implicitly calls the program GETPASS.m to prompt for and obtain a password.
 The environment variable, $ydb_passwd is then set to an obfuscated version of the password required to unlock the key ring on disk.